-Ashton Smith, a 33-year-old champion swimmer from Fort Worth who competed in the Special Olympics World Games, has been suspended by the organization following a dispute with another athlete that exploded online.
+Ashton Smith, a 37-year-old champion swimmer from Fort Worth who competed in the Special Olympics World Games.

 Smith learned to swim at the YMCA in Waxahachie when she was 8 and has been competing in Special Olympics events ever since.

 “I want the best for myself.
 It means a lot to me.
 Sports gives me self-esteem and desire each day,” she said.